Coronavirus: how to support reading remotely

-Get tips from reading expert Alex Quigley on how to make sure all pupils have access to age-appropriate home-reading texts, so you can stop the disadvantage gap from growing during the coronavirus pandemic.
+Stay on top of remote reading to fully support any pupils who need to learn from home.
+Get tips from reading expert Alex Quigley on how to make sure all pupils have access to age-appropriate home-reading texts.